 - Contacting you to request more information

 Make sure your lead nurturing system is following best practices to get the best results and turn more leads into SQL leads.
 Sending your MQLs high-quality content like white papers, webinars, and relevant blog posts will build trust and educate them on the benefits of your company.
-When you are sending this content, keep the buyer's journey in mind as well as the person you are marketing to.
+When you are sending this content, keep the buyer's journey in mind as well as the particular person you are marketing to.

 It's important to realize that although the end goal is to make a sale, your leads should not be reminded about your services all the time.
 Make genuinely helpful content that will solve their problems.
 Make it in-depth, showing the processes step by step, giving them valuable and actionable information to help them make an informed decision